 Another interesting tool is the source code preview which permits the user to visualize the source code of any object on-the-fly without the need to export them to a SQL file (in case of the SQL code) or by opening the database model file in a text editor (in case of XML definition).

 Additionally, it is possible to modify the generated SQL syntax for the current object by changing the value of the field

 Version.
 This technique is quite useful when you need to see how the code is generated in different versions of PostgreSQL in order to determine if that code can be or not exported to a specific version.
-Also, it is possible to save the current displayed SQL code to an external file for test purposes by clicking the
+Also, it is possible to save the currently displayed SQL code to an external file for testing purposes by clicking the

 Save SQL button.

 This dialog can be activated by pressing the shortcut

 Alt + S or by right-clicking an object and select the Source code menu item.
 If no object is selected the default behavior is to show the source code of the entire database model.
 All fields in this dialog are described as following:

 ||The name of the current object that the code is being visualized.|